vsouza/awesome-ios/README.md

 * [NumericAnimatedLabel](https://github.com/javalnanda/NumericAnimatedLabel/) -  Swift UIView for showing numeric label with incremental and decremental step animation while changing value.
 Useful for scenarios like displaying currency.
 * [JSLabel](https://github.com/jogendra/JSLabel) -  A simple designable subclass on UILabel with extra IBDesignable and Blinking features.
 * [AnimatedMaskLabel](https://github.com/jogendra/AnimatedMaskLabel) -  Animated Mask Label is a nice gradient animated label.
 This is an easy way to add a shimmering effect to any view in your app.
+* [STULabel](https://github.com/stephan-tolksdorf/STULabel) -  A label view that's faster than UILabel and supports asynchronous rendering, links with UIDragInteraction, very flexible text truncation, Auto Layout, UIAccessibility and more.

 ### Login
 * [LFLoginController](https://github.com/awesome-labs/LFLoginController) - Customizable login screen, written in Swift.